x33zp/To-Do-list-project/README.md

 # Todo List App

 **This is a simple Todo List application built with JavaScript that allows users to manage their tasks.
-The project focuses on utilizing LocalStorage in JavaScript to persist user data locally in the browser.**
+The project focuses on utilizing `localStorage` in JavaScript to persist user data locally in the browser.**

 ## Features